mathiasmunene/catalog/README.md

 # Author: Mathias Munene Martin

-# Decription: It is the creation of new website for Abnasser Motors for their new Toyota car imports.
+# Decription: Photos of cars used in the creation of new website for Abnasser Motors for their new Toyota car imports.
 Make year 2025.

 # link to live site: https://mathiasmunene.github.io/catalog/